growwithgooglema/mbtaccess/README.md

   ```

   - This calls python with the following twists:
       1. `-W ignore`: Tells the python interpreter to ignore `warnings` since those are written to the standard error and can act like errors, when they're usually just deprecation warnings.
       2. `-m unittest`: Tells the python interpreter to import the `unittest` module
       3. `discover -vv -s tests -p "*test.py"`: Tells the `unittest` module to discover and run test cases (with a verbosity level of 2) located within the `tests` directory inside python files with the pattern `"*test.py"`
 - Tests are run automatically on the GitHub repo by Continuous Integration (CI).
 - We use [Travis CI](https://travis-ci.org).
 Build information is available on the [MBTAccess Travis CI page](https://travis-ci.org/growwithgooglema/mbtaccess).

 ### Front-end

+#### Styling

 - The application pages are styled with [Bootstrap 4](https://getbootstrap.com), a library of HTML, CSS, and JavaScript components.
 - Markdown documents in the repository have been formatted in a standard style, based on suggestions from [vscode-markdownlint](https://github.com/DavidAnson/vscode-markdownlint).
 - The icon is from [Google Material Design](https://material.io/tools/icons) and is available under [Apache license version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

-### Search
+#### Search

-#### Geolocation
+##### Geolocation

 - Users can provide their location, and the app will locate stops around them.
 Geolocation comes from the [W3C geolocation standard](https://w3c.github.io/geolocation-api/), not from Google Maps.
 - Successful geolocation calls the `showStops(location)` to return results.
 - Users who deny the geolocation prompt will see a dismissable alert.

-#### Google Places
+##### Google Places

 - Users can search the Google Places database using the input field above the map.
 Google Places [Autocomplete](https://google-developers.appspot.com/maps/documentation/javascript/places-autocomplete) will return results as users type.
-- Selection of an autocomplete item clears previous map markers, and calls the `showStops(location)` to return results.
+- Selection of an autocomplete item clears previous map markers, and calls the `showStops(location)` function to return results.

 <!--
-#### Elasticsearch
+##### Elasticsearch

 *TODO*
 -->

 ### Docker

+#### App container

 The application is assembled into a [Docker](https://www.docker.com/) container.

 - An **image** is the executable set of files used by Docker.
 - A **container** is a running image.
-- The [Dockerfile](https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile) tells Docker how to build the container.
+- The [Dockerfile](https://docs.docker.com/engine/reference/builder/) tells Docker how to build the container.
 - Visual Studio Code has built-in Docker features.
 See [Working with Docker in VS Code](https://code.visualstudio.com/docs/azure/docker).

 To build and run the Docker application container locally:

 1. Clone, or fork and clone, the GitHub repository to your machine.
 2. [Install Docker Desktop](https://www.docker.com/products/docker-desktop) on your machine.
-3. Build and run the container.
+3. Build the image and run the container.

     ```sh
+    cd mbtaccess
-    docker build -t mbtaccess .
+    docker build -t web .
     docker run -d -p 80:80 mbtaccess:latest
     ```

+    `-t web` tells Docker to name the image `web`.
+A tag can be specified with `mbtaccess:tag`, otherwise, the tag `latest` will be used.
+Adding `.` builds from the current directory.

-    `-p 80:80` maps the http port 80 from your local machine to port 80 on the container.
-Ports other than `80` can be used by modifying the Dockerfile.
+    `-d` runs the container in detached mode.
+Docker will display the container SHA and return the terminal prompt. `-p 80:80` maps the http port 80 from your local machine to port 80 on the container.

     Other useful commands: